Terbinafine Cream

 However, if you have any concerns about the side effects, speak to your doctor or a pharmacist.

 This is not an exhaustive list of side effects.
-Further information regarding the safety of this medicine, including a full list of possible side effects, can be found in the patient information leaflet enclosed with your medicine.
+For further information on the safety of this medicine, including a comprehensive list of potential side effects, please refer to the patient information leaflet enclosed with your medicine.

 Allergic reaction